Pay your OSCA bill, advance deposit, Winter Term bill, or simply make a donation!

 The Treasurer works closely with the Financial Manager to keeping OSCA on-budget and fiscally solvent.
 The Treasurer reviews monthly income and expenditure statements, and makes monthly reports to the Board.
 The Treasurer also trains co-op elected Treasurers, and leads the Financial Committee meetings.

-The Membership Secretary works to keep co-ops full, inform members (and potential members) about Wait List procedures and Membership policies, and trains Accessibility Committee Coordinators, Housing Loose Ends Coordinators, and Sexual Harm Information Liaisons in accessibility and membership-related concerns.
+The Membership Secretary works to fill co-ops, inform members (and potential members) about Membership policies and procedures, and trains Accessibility Committee Coordinators, Housing Loose Ends Coordinators, and Sexual Harm Information Liaisons in accessibility and membership-related concerns.

 OSCA has a number of All-OSCA staff positions.
 All-OSCA staff is responsible for the smooth functioning of OSCA as a whole and many have general management duties.